 Let’s keep these assignments short and do-able!

-I don’t want anything to get intimidating.
+I don’t want this to be intimidating.
 Are you having fun with this?

 For those of you joining us this week and wondering where the ‘supply list‘ is, you can find it in this post.
 However, you can get started with any pen (or pencil) you’re comfortable with using.
 Most of the techniques we’ll talk about this month can be practiced with tools you already have.